Over $1 Billion Won for Our clients

 To be successful in a surgical malpractice case, the patient must prove that the patient’s physician deviated from the standard of care of a reasonably competent physician.
 Never events virtually always represent malpractice.
 Some surgical complications or incidents do not qualify as “never events” but still represent viable causes of action nonetheless.

-As a firm that has represented many individuals and families who have fallen victim to never events, and other surgical complications, we have extensive experience investigating the facts of a particular surgical complication, and then making a recommendation about whether or not to proceed with a lawsuit.
+As a firm that has represented many individuals and families who have fallen victim to never events, and other surgical complications, we have extensive experience investigating the facts of a particular surgical complication and then making a recommendation about whether or not to proceed with a lawsuit.

 It is important to note that you always have the right to bring a civil lawsuit even though you signed a surgical consent form.
 Many people believe that a surgical consent form, which identifies some surgical complications, somehow eliminates their right to bring a civil lawsuit later on.
 That is not accurate.